Ursa Major Technologies

 Ursa Major Technologies is an American aerospace company founded in 2015 and based in Berthoud, Colorado.
-The company produces rocket engines and sells them to rocket launching companies.
+The company produces rocket engines and sells them to space launch and hypersonics companies, and the U.S. Government.

 The company makes a 5,000-pound thrust liquid oxygen and kerosene Hadley engine, named after a character in Ray Bradbury's The Veldt.

 It also develops the Ripley engine, with 50,000 pounds of thrust, aimed at the medium-launch market.

 Its commercial customers include C6 Launch Systems, a Canadian small satellite launcher, and U.S. launch startup Phantom Space.
 It also works with Generation Orbit Launch Services and with Stratolaunch.

 In 2017, Ursa Major raised $8 million last with participation from the Space Angels Network.

 In December 2021 the company closed its largest funding round to date: an $85 million Series C led by funds and accounts managed by BlackRock.

-In January 2022 the company had 141 employees.